 The interchange wraps around Yio Chu Kang MRT Station, with the boarding concourse area at the north end, and the alighting berth and bus park at the south end.
 Nearby amenities include Yio Chu Kang Stadium / Swimming Complex, Presbyterian High School, Anderson Junior College and Nanyang Polytechnic.

-There are plans to expand the interchange into a much larger facility, with a tender published in March 2017.
+There are plans to expand the interchange into a much larger facility.
+Works are expected to be completed in 2020.

 |Name||Yio Chu Kang Bus Interchange | 杨厝港巴士转换站|

 |Address||Ang Mo Kio Avenue 8, Yio Chu Kang Bus Interchange, Singapore 884011|

 |BCM Route Package||Seletar Bus Package|